pyriand3r/pyriand3r.github.io/_drafts/2014-08-31-using-ext5-in-an-ext3-environment.md

 That's an easy one: Just get the unique id of the ext3 container and add something to it, like `_container`.
 As easy as f...

 Last thing we need to do is to get the ext5 container to render into the div.
 Important for this is that this can only be done after the ext3 element is rendered, because the div has to exist when we add the ext5 container to it.
-So we add a listener to the `afterrender` event of the ext3 container:
+So we add a listener to the `afterrender` event of the ext3 container.
+Above we've set the `renderTo` attribute of the containerConfig to the id of the div.
+This tells ext.js, that the Ext5 container shall be inserted inside this div in dem DOM.
+Otherweise it would be rendered directly to the body of the site.

 {% highlight javascript %}